-We went on a half day (four hours) luxury sail with Cabo Adventures.
+We went on a half-day (four hours) luxury sail with Cabo Adventures.
 About 15-20 guests enjoyed great hospitality onboard a French-made sailing yacht.
 We were treated to unlimited top-shelf cocktails, beer, and wine.
-During the sail, we had a snack of yummy grilled shrimp, guacamole and chips.
+During the sail, we had a snack of yummy grilled shrimp, guacamole, and chips.

-When we anchored in a protected cove we were free to snorkel, swim or paddleboard off the boat and they served our plentiful gourmet lunch on the deck.
+When we anchored in a protected cove we were free to snorkel, swim, or paddleboard off the boat and they served our plentiful gourmet lunch on the deck.
 Libations were aplenty too.

 The sail took us past the famous Arch.
-We didn’t spy any dolphins on our sail but they do often see dolphins, whales and stingrays.
+We didn’t spy any dolphins on our sail but they do often see dolphins, whales, and stingrays.
 This all-inclusive sailing adventure is perfect for just about any age.
 The crew sees to your every need – even if it’s just making sure your drink is always full.

 Further Afield Todos Santos

 A wonderful trip about an hour from Los Cabos in Todos Santos.
-This former sugar cane producing beach town is now a place known for its artists and many galleries.
+This former sugar cane-producing beach town is now a place known for its artists and many galleries.
 This is a funky little town where you can expect to find tourists, fishermen, surfers, and freewheeling hippie types all happily wandering around.
 The hum of activity adds to the charm of this special little corner of the world.
 Not overtaken by tourists (yet) it’s easy to stroll the streets leisurely and haggle with the artisans for handicrafts to bring home.

 You will see the very popular Hotel California and although the locals will cheerfully tell you otherwise, it is not the hotel you can’t ever leave, made popular by the Eagles in the ’70s.
 But they do have a bar and restaurant as well as a hotel.

 A delicious meal with an outstanding view is something we think everyone enjoys.
-And views don’t get much better than the one at El Mirador Ocean View Restaurant.
+And the views don’t get much better than the ones at El Mirador Ocean View Restaurant.
 We were fortunate enough to get there right at sunset.
 After enjoying our cocktails we sat under open-air palapas where we could feel the cool ocean breeze.

 I can’t say enough about all the wonderful seafood we had while in Los Cabos.
 The El Mirador presented us with a beautiful fish ceviche over a tostada in green salsa, a perfect light starter.
 From there we had a hearty fava bean soup with nopal.